How to Schedule Time for Physical Activity

 Research has shown those who exercise in the morning tend to see more success.
 This is partly due to getting exercise out of the way first thing before obstacles can get in the way.

 It may feel like you are doing a good job working out on a regular basis, but you may be surprised when you actually review a black and white record.
-You can keep track in a journal of the days/length of your workout, but my preferred method is on my wall calendar.
-Put an X on the day you go a workout in.
+You can keep track in a journal or wall calendar of the days/length of your workouts.
 Keep an eye on the calendar to see if you are getting a workout in an average of 5 days per week.

 If you dread working out, it’s going to be that much harder to stick with.
 Select activities you’ll enjoy.